ceramicstudio/idx-docs/docs/guides/cli.md

 idx index:set me basicProfile '{"name":"Alice"}'
 ```

-By running the `index:get` command, you can check the stored record contents:
+By running the `index:get` command, you can check the stored record:

 ```sh
 idx index:get me basicProfile